lab11/eagle/doc/tips.md

 ### Ubuntu Installation

+  - To use 32bit libraries, install the following:
-  - `sudo apt-get install ia32-libs`
+    - For *12.04* or earlier: `sudo apt-get install ia32-libs`
+    - For *13.04* or later: `sudo apt-get install lib32z1 lib32ncurses5`

 ### Standards for part names (e.g. Resistor –> R, Relay –> K)